Laos Travel Guide

 - Laos is home to the Khone Papeng waterfall, the largest waterfall in the entirety of Southeast Asia.

-We monitor current travel advisories to Laos to ensure our passengers are safe whilst on tour.
-We recommend that you check the latest travel advice from the U.S. Bureau of Consular Affairs before you travel.
+The safety of our travellers is paramount and we closely monitor travel advisories to Laos.
+We recommend that you check the latest travel advice from Safe Travel New Zealand before you travel.